Black sparrowhawk: Size

-The black sparrowhawk is one of the world's largest Accipiters, only the Henst's, Meyer's and northern goshawk can match or exceed its size.
-As is common in the genus Accipiter, male black sparrowhawks are smaller than females.
+The black sparrowhawk is one of the world's largest hawks, only the Henst's, Meyer's and Eurasian goshawk can match or exceed its size.
+As is common in the genus Astur, male black sparrowhawks are smaller than females.
 Typically the weights of males lie between 450 and 650 g while that of females lies in the 750 to 1020 g range.
 The typical total length is about 50 cm and wingspan about 1 m.
-As in most Accipiters, the tails are long (about 25 cm), as are the tarsi (about 8 cm.
-The features of the black sparrowhawk (and Accipiters in general) are reflective of the necessity to fly through dense arboreal habitats, although this species does most of its hunting in open areas (usually from a concealed perch in a tree).
+As in most hawks, the tails are long (about 25 cm), as are the tarsi (about 8 cm.
+The features of the black sparrowhawk (and Astur species in general) are reflective of the necessity to fly through dense arboreal habitats, although this species does most of its hunting in open areas (usually from a concealed perch in a tree).

 Colour polymorphism

 The two different colour morphs (light and dark) exhibited by black sparrowhawks are inherited in a typical Mendelian manner, that suggests a one-locus, two-allele system in which the allele coding for the light morph is dominant.
 The frequency of the morphs varies gradually throughout the South African range of black sparrowhawks, with the frequency of dark morphs declining from over 80% in the Cape Peninsula to under 20% in the northeast.
 However, there are no differences of the morph distribution in relation to levels of urbanization.

 Dark morph black sparrowhawks might be more common on the Cape Peninsula due to pleiotropic properties of the genes that code for dark colouration, meaning that they code for an apparently unrelated trait.
 In the dark morph black sparrowhawk, those genes are also responsible for an improved blood parasite resistance compared to the light morph.
 The species breeds during the dry season in most parts of South Africa, but during the wet season on the Cape Peninsula, where blackflies and biting midges which transmit the haematozoan blood parasites (Leucocytozoon toddi and Haemoproteus nisi), may be more abundant.
 So, on the Cape Peninsula, black sparrowhawks gain a selective advantage from a dark colouration.

 When it comes to breeding on the Cape Peninsula, the morph combination of the parents also influences their productivity.
-Mixed‐pairs produce more offspring per year than pairs of the same morph, but this happens at the expense of the chicks' body condition.
+Mixed-pairs produce more offspring per year than pairs of the same morph, but this happens at the expense of the chicks' body condition.

 It has also been observed that dark morph black sparrowhawks have a higher hunting success in lower light conditions, while white morphs catch more prey in brighter conditions.
 This suggests, that the different morphs have a better crypsis (so that prey cannot detect them) at different light levels.